Main beaches on Formentera

 If you want to get away from it all, this beach is ideal.
 There are amazing views across the water to Ibiza from here.

 At the island's only resort, you will find a charming broad, sandy beach, backed by sand dunes with some little rocky islands offshore and beautiful vistas.
-Sited in a a lively tourist location, it retains its charm with fishermen's huts at either end of it.
-Suitable for the whole family, it also accommodates disabled people, having ramp access into the water.
-Furthermore, it is a smoke-free beach, please respect this.
+Sited in a lively tourist location, it retains its charm with fishermen's huts at either end.
+Suitable for the whole family, it also accommodates disabled people, with ramp access into the water.
+Furthermore, it is a smoke-free beach; please respect this.

 A lovely promenade lined with lots of tempting places to eat overlooks the beach.
 More eateries are dotted along the streets behind.

-If you are into active fun, a whole host of watersports can be enjoyed with rental of all kinds of equipment available.
-Shops and bars are close, and from early evening you can enjoy a small hippy market on the promenade of Es Pujols.
+If you are into active fun, a whole host of watersports can be rented and enjoyed for the day.
+Shops and bars are close by, and from early evening you can enjoy a small hippy market on the promenade of Es Pujols.

 On the south coast of the island lies this white-sand beach, covering an area of over five km.
 By far the island's longest and shaped in a long half-moon, it is home to delightful small coves, scattered rocks and golden beaches.
 Unsurprisingly, it's popular with tourists, and chiringuitos (traditional rustic beach bars) and beach clubs abound along this glorious stretch of sand.
 Many restaurants serving up an array of fabulous food also line Playa Migjorn.

-You will find a very hippy, cosmopolitan vibe here and those beautiful clear blue waters are just ideal for snorkelling.
-Clothing is optional here on all points of the beach, so don't be surprised to see people stripping off - it's a really easygoing beach.
+You will find a very hippy, cosmopolitan vibe here, with beautiful, clear blue waters that are ideal for snorkelling.
+Clothing is optional on all points of the beach, so don't be surprised to see people stripping off - it's a really easygoing beach.
 In some parts of Playa Migjorn, especially on the north-western end, the seabed is rocky, which is great for snorkelling, but bathing shoes are recommended here.

 The clear waters are beautiful for bathing and perfect for snorkelling, especially around the edges next to the rising rocks and the small number of fishermen's huts dotted around them.
 Backed by red rocks and with small rocky inlets around the cove, it has plenty of spots for private bathing.

-If you are staying for a few days on Formentera, you should definitely add this place to your list, just for its utter beauty.
+If you are staying for a few days on Formentera, then you should definitely add Cala Saona to your list.
+It really is utterly beautiful.

 If you want absolute solitude or simply want to try something else for a day, check out Formentera's small and secluded beaches.